JerLPaul/Automator/README.md

 # Automator
+## Description
 Automator is an extension designed to write and run scripts through browser actions.

-The extension is still in development
+The extension is still in development.

-Recent Limitations
+## Limitations
 - Manifest V3 does not allow the use of programmatically writing scripts and evaluating
 - Containers such as div and iFrames can cause incorrect simulations when using elementFromPoint()